-- Business excellence based on transparency and ethics. • - Promoting Sustainable Development and fostering a clean energy culture. . - Promoting innovative solutions, technical know-how and scientific research. - Ensuring high quality through the application of effective solutions and best practices. . - Fostering the Health and Safety of employees and partners. . - Employee development. - Achieving the maximum benefit for all stakeholders. . - prosperity and cohesion.
+- Business excellence based on transparency and ethics. - Promoting Sustainable Development and fostering a clean energy culture. - · Promoting innovative solutions, technical know-how and scientific research. - Ensuring high quality through the application of effective solutions and best practices. - Fostering the Health and Safety of employees and partners. - Employee development. - Achieving the maximum benefit for all stakeholders. - · Maintaining meaningful and ongoing communication with all stakeholders. - Developing and implementing programs and actions that contribute to the achievement of social prosperity and cohesion.